AmitThakkar/GettingStartedWithCanvas/README.md

 GettingStartedWithCanvas
 ========================

-This repository contains getting started guild for HTML5 Canvas tag.
+This repository contains getting started guild with Canvas.

+<canvas> creates a fixed-size drawing surface that exposes one or more rendering contexts,
+The canvas is initially blank and transparent